twilio/workshop/docs/static_apps.rst

 One Song Music Hotline
 -----------------------

-To play an audio file back to the caller, use the `Play`_ verb.
+To play an audio file back to the caller use the `Play`_ verb.
 We can build a simple music hotline that just plays just one song to the caller.

 .. code-block:: xml